-If you own a car in the UAE you have probably bought car insurance and swept it under the rug.
+If you own a car in the UAE you have probably bought car insurance and then forgotten about it for the next one year.
 Even though you might be getting a good night’s sleep thinking your car is protected, are you convinced that your policy is the ‘right one’?

 You go with the cheapest option

 Legally you are good to go if your car has at least the basic minimum level of insurance coverage – third party liability insurance (TPL).
 But is this basic protection adequate to cover the costs should there be an accident?
 While TPL insurance pays for the damages to other parties, any damages to your car will have to be paid for, from your own pocket.

 Even when it comes to comprehensive insurance, the cheapest option may be a direct outcome of heavily reduced coverage, high deductibles or a very low car valuation.
 The cheapest option may not give you the coverage you really need and will probably cost you more in the long run.